 For the North America market, WBCSD analysts measured the performance of 31 shares of member companies listed on NYSE and Nasdaq.
 Under both bullish and bearish environments, WBCSD members delivered superior returns compared with the wider market.
 By the end of October, the WBCSD portfolio had outperformed S&P 500 Index by 18.8%, and was 15.6% higher than iShares ESG MSCI USA index.

 These companies have so far demonstrated a greater capacity for resilience during volatile markets, quickly recovering from the crisis lows in a V-shape trend demonstrated by the green line in the figure.

-The performance of WBCSD’s Asian members also changed in line with their respective markets.
+The performance of WBCSD’s Asian members also changed in line with their respective markets earlier this year.
 However, member companies in Greater China and India exhibited a higher level of momentum towards the latest recovery phase, outperforming the benchmarks by 7.5% and 9.4%, by the end of April.
 Japanese members mitigated the risks relatively better when the Nikkei index hit the year-to-date lowest level in March.

 For more information: